mrTimofey/frontizer/README.md

 npm run start
 ```

-This will run all related tasks and your project will be available at 3000 port.
-Also port 35729 will be used for livereload feature.
+This will run all related tasks and your project will be available at 3000 port by default.

-Port configuration will be available soon.
+Port 35729 will be used for livereload server by default.

 To run jshint execute